aliang-rec/FuxiCTR/README.md

 ## Developer Guide
 [Check an overview of code structure](./docs/FuxiCTR_overview.jpg) for more details on API design.
+More details are comming.

 ## Discussion